aazahrou/aspirethemes.github.io/_docs/bold-ghost.md

 </li>
 ```

-If you want to completly remove Instagram, you can delete all the code block, the `li`, `a`, and the icon.
+If you want to completely remove Instagram, you can delete all the code block, the `li`, `a`, and the icon.

 ---